 Adobe also will release the latest version of its developer framework for rich Internet applications, Flex 3, on Monday, along with a new technology, Adobe BlazeDS.
 The former integrates with software from Adobe’s Creative Suite 3 applications, while the latter is a data-services layer that helps send information between back-end IT infrastructure-like application servers and front-end applications more quickly and efficiently.

 Flex 3 and BlazeDS are open source and available for free.

 Adobe hopes AIR will expand its reach beyond the Internet into business and desktop applications, where competitor Microsoft plays prominently.
 Meanwhile, Microsoft is gunning for Adobe’s position as the leading provider of RIA tools with its browser-based technology Silverlight and its Expression graphic- and Web-design toolset.

-In fact, if Microsoft’s bid to purchase Yahoo is successful, it would likely displace the use of Flash on many of Yahoo’s Web sites and services, helping Microsoft proliferate the use of Silverlight more quickly.
+Microsoft’s bid to purchase Yahoo is successful, it would likely displace the use of Flash on many of Yahoo’s Web sites and services, helping Microsoft proliferate the use of Silverlight more quickly.

 Lynch, who just last month was promoted to his CTO position at Adobe, said that it’s taken 10 years for Flash to reach 99 percent adoption among Web users, so he is not overly concerned with what might happen to Flash if the Microsoft-Yahoo deal goes through.

 “It’s not an easy task to get that kind of distribution,” he said, adding that Adobe would even welcome more competition in the rich Internet applications market.
 “It keeps all of our teams on their toes,” Lynch said.